Conducted immunity tests are divided into 2 groups:

 The enhanced CDNs have an RF Signal monitoring system so that the injected RF level can be monitored by the control unit and used as a feedback signal to control the applied level

-Conducted RF immunity test facility acc.
+Below shows the setup for a typical conducted RF immunity test facility acc.
 IEC61000-4-6 using CDNs for injection. (preferred method).

 All CDNs are versatile and can be configured for a variety of cable types.